 Lifetime costs for the gene therapies as well as for the comparators in each model were substantial.
-We found that both etranacogene dezaparvovec and valoctocogene roxaparvovec were dominant treatments at placeholder prices of \$2,500,000 with substantial cost savings along with projected gains in quality adjusted life years.
+Using a traditional analysis that includes the full cost offset of standard of care, we found that both etranacogene dezaparvovec at a placeholder price of \$4,000,000 and valoctocogene roxaparvovec at a placeholder price of \$2,500,000 were dominant treatments with substantial cost savings along with projected gains in quality adjusted life years.
 These findings were robust to numerous sensitivity analyses and scenario analyses.